Free USA Shipping

 Proper care helps maintain your sauna blanket’s hygiene, lifespan and performance.

-- Always cool before cleaning: Allow the blanket to cool fully before wiping.
+• Always cool before cleaning: Allow the blanket to cool fully before wiping.

-- Use gentle wipes: A soft cloth or gentle cleaning wipe works well.
+• Use gentle wipes: A soft cloth or gentle cleaning wipe works well.

-- Avoid harsh chemicals: Do not use bleach, abrasive cleaners or excessive water.
+• Avoid harsh chemicals: Do not use bleach, abrasive cleaners or excessive water.

-- Let it dry completely: Keep the blanket open for a few minutes before folding.
+• Let it dry completely: Keep the blanket open for a few minutes before folding.

-- Store in a dry place: Moisture can damage electronics or cause mildew.
+• Store in a dry place: Moisture can damage electronics or cause mildew.

 Frequently Asked Questions (FAQ)

-3. Can sauna blankets help with weight loss?
+3. Do sauna blankets support weight management?

 4. Can I use a sauna blanket while pregnant?

-7. Do sauna blankets help with pain?
+7. Can sauna blankets help with muscle comfort?

 Scientific References